maithaalghfeli/maithaalghfeli.github.io/_pages/dln.md

+---
+title: "Digital Literacy Narrative"
+layout: dln
+permalink: /dln/
+author_profile: true
+---

-Title: Navigating the Digital Wilderness: My Journey into Digital Humanities
+Navigating the Digital Wilderness: My Journey into Digital Humanities

 As a 20-year-old university student, I embarked on a new academic adventure this semester: an introductory course in Digital Humanities.
 Little did I know that it would transform the way I perceive, interact with, and create content in the digital realm.
 This narrative explores my evolving digital literacy journey, the strategies I employ in my daily and academic life, and my aspirations for what lies ahead.